rbergenl/_Alpha/issues/initial/initial-setup-app.md

 - In Xcode 10 menu > Product > Clean Build Folder
 - In Xcode 10 menu > Xcode > Preferences > Account > Download Manual Profiles
 - In Xcode 10 menu > Product > Build / Archive

+## TODO: the feedback after fresh project running expo eject

+⚠️  iOS configuration applied with warnings that should be fixed:
+- supportsTablet: You will need to configure this in the "General" tab for your project target in Xcode.
+- icon: This is the image that your app uses on your home screen, you will need to configure it manually.
+- splash: This is the image that your app uses on the loading screen, we recommend installing and using expo-splash-screen.
+Details. (​https://github.com/expo/expo/blob/master/packages/expo-splash-screen/README.md​)

+⚠️  Android configuration applied with warnings that should be fixed:
+- splash: This is the image that your app uses on the loading screen, we recommend installing and using expo-splash-screen.
+Details. (​https://github.com/expo/expo/blob/master/packages/expo-splash-screen/README.md​)
+- icon: This is the image that your app uses on your home screen, you will need to configure it manually.